-Snow cover in the Northern Hemisphere has decreased by about 0.2 million square miles since the 1970s.
+Snow cover in the Northern Hemisphere has decreased by about 0.2 million square miles — slightly larger than the size of California — since the 1970s.

 23. Forest fires more common

 Since the turn of the century, there have been 10 years in which at least 7 million acres burned.
-This has only happened once between 1956 and 1999.
+This only happened in one year between 1956 and 1999.